AlexanderHerlan/syncpy/README.md

 When using sync.py you should rename the included "[sync.config.example](syncpy/blob/master/sync.config.example)" file to "sync.config" and fill it with your own settings.

-Your sync.config example file should contain multiple sections (aka "Projects") denoted by square brackets like these: []  Each "Project"/section represents an individual folder on your local machine that you wish to sync to a remote server, with all the SSH/SFTP settings required to authenticate with that server, as well as the location of the remote folder that should mirror the specified local folder.
+Your sync.config example file should contain 3 sections (aka "Projects") denoted by square brackets like these: []  Each "Project"/section represents an individual folder on your local machine that you wish to sync with a folder on a remote server.
+Each section also contains all the SSH/SFTP settings required to authenticate with that server.
 You can name projects whatever you would like as long as they are **only alpha and numeric** characters and contain **no spaces**, and **no symbols**.

 There should be settings for 3 example projects in the provided [sync.config.example](syncpy/blob/master/sync.config.example) file.
 An example of one project should look as follows: